 For more information write to ACEND at the following address:

 Accreditation Council for Education in Nutrition and Dietetics

 Chicago, IL 60606-6995

 **The Didactic Programs in Dietetics (DPD) provides the required dietetics coursework leading to a bachelor's or graduate degree.
-Graduates of ACEND-accredited programs who are verified by the program director may apply for Dietetic Internships to establish eligibility to write the CDR registration examination for dietitians.
+Graduates of ACEND-accredited DPD programs, who are verified by the Program Director, may apply for Dietetic Internships to establish eligibility to take the CDR registration examination for dietitians.